 2) I’m a massive reader.
 I scour book reviews in newspapers and magazines so I’m up to date with current trends and know what’s being published in my genre.
 Each book I read, I analyse it, working out what I loved (or didn’t love) about it.

 3) What doesn’t appeal to one agent or publisher, another agent or publisher might love.
 Keep revising and re-submitting.
 Your luck can change in a single email.

 What’s next for you and your writing – any hints as to what book two will be about?

 It’s early days for book 2, because I’m currently writing it, but I want to take the reader to the entirely different environment of a remote Australian beach.

 Are you writing a novel?
-Check out our 6-week online novel-writing courses tailored for different stages of the writing process, enrol today to study this September: Starting to Write Your Novel, Write to the End of Your Novel and Edit and Pitch Your Novel
+Check out our 6-week online novel-writing courses tailored for different stages of the writing process and enrol today: Starting to Write Your Novel, Write to the End of Your Novel and Edit and Pitch Your Novel